Sah-Shivam/SneaKerShop/README.md

 # SneaKerShop
-Welcome to online Sneakers Shop is now Available on your One Click.(Fully Responsive)
+Welcome to online Sneakers Shop is now Available on your one Click.(Fully Responsive)

 1.Preview(01)